 Easy to use?
 You bet!
 This backpack was one of the easier backpacks to find all your things, assuming you load it up properly.
 The only hard thing about it is choosing which pockets to use for what function.
 Once we formed habits of placing our daily items in their designated places, the Icon was a cinch to use.

 The two side-access compartments allow quick access to your computer or tablet without having to dig through a bunch of stuff.
-The voluminous main compartment is large enough to accommodate shoes, gym clothes, and a lightweight jacket, while the plethora of pockets are perfect for organizing all your smallest gadgets.
+The roomy main compartment is large enough to accommodate shoes, gym clothes, and a lightweight jacket, while the many pockets are perfect for organizing all your smallest gadgets.

 The pull tabs are big, so you can open and close your bag even with a pair of bulky gloves.
-In addition, this backpack features several easy to access pockets for anything you might need on the go.
+Also, this backpack features several easy to access pockets for anything you might need on the go.
 The only thing that we wish this backpack had was a water bottle holder.
-This is a fantastic, easy-to-use pack that our testers love to wear each day.
+This model is a fantastic, easy-to-use pack that our testers love to wear each day.